-1. Interview with the Associate An interview will be given by making an appointment in advance at the Administrative Office, Faculty of Letters, Arts and Sciences.
+Approximately six months prior to the day the semester in which you wish to be re-admitted begins, please inform the Administrative Office, Faculty of Letters, Arts and Sciences of your intention of re-admission and confirm the necessary procedures, etc. An interview will be given by making an appointment in advance at the Administrative Office, Faculty of Letters, Arts and Sciences.
 Please make the appointment for an interview well in advance, so that there will be adequate time before the deadline to submit the application for re-admission.
 You will be asked in the interview to submit written evidence that the reason for your withdrawal has been resolved.
-Withdrawal due to illness/injury: Medical certificate stating that the illness/injury has been cured/healed Financial reason/Removal from the School Register due to unpaid tuition fees: Evidence of income, taxation certificate, pay statement, certificate of deposit balance, etc., of the payer of tuition fees Others: Written statement of reason (in any format) Submission of an Application Re-Admission (after permission granted in the interview) 3.
-Approval by the Faculty Cor mittee Reviewed by the Faculty Committee.
+Withdrawal due to illness/injury: Medical certificate stating that the illness/injury has been cured/healed Financial reason/Removal from the School Register due to unpaid tuition fees: Evidence of income, taxation certificate, pay statement, certificate of deposit balance, etc., of the payer of tuition fees: Others: Written statement of reason (in any format) After the interview, please visit the Administrative Office, Faculty of Letters, Arts and Sciences, to receive an "Application for Re-Admission" form.
+Fill in the "Application for Re-Admission" form and submit it by the deadline.
+[Deadline for submission] Please note that when the deadline falls on a day that the Administrative Office is closed, you need to submit your application form by the final day it is open prior to the deadline day.
+For re-admission in the spring semester: By December 27 of the previous year For re-admission in the fall semester: By June 30 Reviewed by the Faculty Committee.
 For re-admission in the spring semester: January For re-admission in the fall semester: July In principle, the Faculty Committee convenes on the third Wednesday of each month (except for August, February, and March).
-4. Admission procedure and pa of tuition fees, etc. yment Once the Faculty Committee has approved your re-admission, the notification of permission for re-admission and documents required for the admission procedure will be sent to you.
+Once the Faculty Committee has approved your re-admission, the notification of permission for re-admission and documents required for the admission procedure will be sent to you.
 Please follow the directions given in them and complete the re-admission procedure by the designated date.
 Make sure that you complete every step of the procedure.
-5. Course registration A special "course registration briefing" will be held for re-admitted students.
-It is essential to attend it.